SiliconLabs/wfx-linux-tools/test-feature/README.md

 * `rx_start()`                       : Starts receiving frames (all modulations)
 * `rx_stop()`                        : Calls tx_stop() to stop receiving
 * `rx_receive(mode, frames, sleep_ms, timeout)` : Clear Rx logs and polls FW info (updated every 1000 ms) until it has received the required number of frames
 * `rx_logs(mode)`                    : Retrieves Rx logs.
-Full table is no argument, otherwise only the row matching the 'mode'
+Full table if no argument, otherwise only the row matching the 'mode'

 Additional functions
 * `add_tmp_param("version", "path", "key", "default")`: Add a (temporary) parameter to the PDs structure.
 Useful to test FW release candicates in the lab